sudheera96/Group-4--Hunt-game/README.md

    It is widely popular among web development comunity, as it is open source and license free tool.
 It supports almost any file we throw at it.

  * Markdown:
-   Most accessible simple format webpage to build most versatile documentation
+   Most accessible simple format webpage to build most versatile documentation.

   ## Schedule Management
   [Link for Schedule Management](https://github.com/sudheera96/Group-4--Hunt-game/blob/master/ScheduleMangement.xlsx)